Muirfield Seamount

 The Muirfield Seamount is a submarine mountain located in the Indian Ocean approximately 130 kilometres (70 nautical miles) southwest of the Cocos (Keeling) Islands.
-The Cocos Islands are an Australian territory, and therefore the Muirfield Seamount is within Australia's Exclusive Economic Zone (EEZ).
-The Muirfield Seamount is a submerged archipelago, approximately 2.5 km in diameter and 16–18 m below the surface of the sea.
-A 1999 biological survey of the seamount performed by the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) revealed that the area is depauperate.
+The Cocos Islands are an Australian territory, and therefore the Muirfield Seamount is within Australia's exclusive economic zone.
+It is a submerged archipelago, approximately 2.5 km in diameter and 16–18 m below the surface of the sea.
+A 1999 biological survey of the seamount performed by the Australian Commonwealth Scientific and Industrial Research revealed that the area is depauperate.